rominirani/genai-apptemplates-googlecloud/summarization-gcs-cloudfunction/README.md

 Your Cloud Function requires access to two environment variables:

 - `GCP_PROJECT` : This the Google Cloud Project Id.
-- `FUNCTION_REGION` : This is the region in which you are deploying your Cloud Function.
+- `GCP_REGION` : This is the region in which you are deploying your Cloud Function.
 For e.g. us-central1.

 These variables are needed since the Vertex AI initialization needs the Google Cloud Project Id and the region.
 The specific code line from the `main.py` function is shown here:
 `vertexai.init(project=PROJECT_ID, location=LOCATION)`